-The intraoral camera is an amazing diagnostic tool for viewing different angles in the mouth that we would not have been able to just a few years ago.
+The intraoral camera is an amazing diagnostic tool for viewing different angles in the mouth that we would not have been able to do just a few years ago.
 The camera gives us the ability to view the entire mouth on a monitor so that we can get a closer look at any potential issues or problems that may arise.
 In addition, the patient will have the ability to see for themselves first hand the same images we are seeing.
 These digital images are also excellent for gaining procedure acceptance from insurance companies.

 No Temporary.
 No Messy Impressions.
 One Easy Appointment.

 CEREC is an advanced dental technology that is utilized for the restoration of decayed, cracked, or chipped teeth.
 CEREC can create full crowns, inlays, onlays, and veneers.
 The CEREC machine crafts a restoration in a matter of minutes.
 CEREC restorations are made of compressed porcelain.
 The most beneficial feature of receiving a CEREC restoration is that it is accomplished in one visit.
 In addition to the benefit of a one visit restoration, there is no uncomfortable impression material to bite on or temporary to wear.

 The procedure for placement of a CEREC restoration is very simple.
 The first step is to remove all decay from the tooth.
 The doctor will then shape the tooth in preparation to take a digital picture.
 The tooth is then sprayed with a very fine powder.
 This allows the digital camera to take an acceptable image.
 Once this image is captured, the tooth will appear on a computer screen in 3D.
 This will allow the doctor to design the restoration right in front of you.
 Once the design is completed, the CEREC will mill the restoration.
 This step takes approximately 15 minutes.
 You can actually watch this process if you would like.
 When the restoration is finished milling, the doctor will place the restoration.
 The entire process should take just over an hour.

 ORAL CANCER SCREENINGS